Joseph Eggleston: Later career and death

+Legacy

 The main house at Egglestetton still stands in Egglestetton Road (Route 630) about 4 km north of Amelia Court House.
 The home is on the National Register of Historic Places but is a private residence.
 The Civil War general, Joseph Eggleston Johnston, was named for him, since Johnston's father had served in Eggleston's command in the Revolution.